-- If any sealant remains on the bath, shower or tiles, you can use a cloth dipped in white spirit to clean off the last bits.
+- If any sealant remains on the bath, shower, or tiles, you can use a cloth dipped in white spirit to clean off the last bits.
 You don’t need to get all of the sealant out of the gap between the surfaces, but make sure you clean off the flat surfaces.

 - Finally, use a clean, dry cloth to make sure the whole area is completely dry.
-Any moisture in the surfaces or in the joint could stop the new sealant adhering.
+Any moisture in the surfaces or in the joint could stop the new sealant from adhering.

-Applying the New Silicone Sealant
+Applying New Silicone Sealant

 You can buy silicone sealant in a variety of colours, and in a variety of applicators.
-The traditional method is a cartridge which is fitted into a metal applicator gun.
+The traditional method is a cartridge that is fitted into a metal applicator gun.
 The trigger of the gun is squeezed, compressing the canister and squeezing the sealant out of the nozzle.
 You can also buy silicone sealant in squeezable tubes and aerosol applicators.
-For this guide we have used the traditional cartridge and gun applicator.
+For this guide, we have used the traditional cartridge and gun applicator.

 Use masking tape to mask off both surfaces about 5mm away from the joint.
 You don’t have to do this, and it can be quite tricky, but it is the best way to ensure a neat finish.
 Place the tip of the nozzle at one end of the joint and squeeze the trigger of the applicator gun until sealant starts to come out.
 Slowly move the nozzle along the joint, applying an even bead of silicone along the full length of the joint.
 As the sealant starts to come out more slowly, squeeze the trigger again.